I Will Be Nothing Without Your Love: Background

-Witzigreuter signed with Hopeless Records prior to the release of I Will Be Nothing Without Your Love.
+In 2015, Witzigreuter took a one-year hiatus from releasing music under the Ready Set to focus on his new side project, Nekokat.
+He cited "burn out" as the reason for taking a break from the Ready Set and that working on Nekokat helped motivate him to write songs again.
+In November 2015, the Ready Set signed with Hopeless Records.
+He began working on the album prior to being signed to the label.
 He spoke about signing with the label in an interview with Alternative Press.

-Witzigreuter believes that the album gets to be a little more honest and feels more like him.
+Witzigreuter stated that he was able to be a little more honest with the album and that it feels more like him.
+The album was influenced by happy tropical sound and features sadder lyrical themes according to Witzigreuter.
+By the end of 2015, Witzigreuter already finished producing and engineering the album in his home studio.

 Singles

 Two singles were released from the album.
-"Good Enough" was released as the first single on February 5, 2016 along with its music video directed by Erik Rojas.
-A remix by Michael Brun was released on May 20, 2016, which led the song to have a bigger impact, reaching more than 8 million streams on Spotify and peaked at number 40 on the US Dance/Mix Show Airplay chart.
+"Good Enough" was released as the first single on February 5, 2016, along with its music video directed by Erik Rojas.
+A remix by Michael Brun was released on May 20, 2016, which led the song to have a bigger impact, reaching more than ten million streams on Spotify and peaked at number 40 on the US Dance/Mix Show Airplay chart.
 "Disappearing Act" was released as the second single on March 11, 2016 along the premiere of its music video, directed by Megan Thompson.
-"Swim" was released as a promotional single on March 31, 2016 before the album's arrival.
+"Swim" was released as a promotional single on March 31, 2016, before the album's arrival.

 Critical reception

-Tim Sendra of AllMusic describes Witzigreuter's work as "carefully crafted arrangements like they were meant to be together forever, his lyrics touch on pain, but in a harmless, easy to swallow fashion, and the sleek production goes down smooth but never sounds plastic."
-He also compliments his album as he states, "I Will Be Nothing Without Your Love is The Ready Set's most impressively Pop record yet."
-Amy Ebeling of Alternative Press says, "although songs begin to blend into one another and certain hooks become repetitive over the span of the LP, I Will Be Nothing Without Your Love is well worth a listen."
+I Will Be Nothing Without Your Love was met with generally positive reviews from music critics.
+Tim Sendra of AllMusic described Witzigreuter's work on the album as "carefully crafted arrangements like they were meant to be together forever, his lyrics touch on pain, but in a harmless, easy to swallow fashion, and the sleek production goes down smooth but never sounds plastic."
+He also stated that the album was The Ready Set's "most impressively Pop record yet."
+Emillie Marvel of idobi Radio called the album, "a fresh start built from past influences and life lessons."
+She praised Witzigreuter's ability to write "catchy melodies like nobody's business."

+Amy Ebeling of Alternative Press stated, "although songs begin to blend into one another and certain hooks become repetitive over the span of the LP, I Will Be Nothing Without Your Love is well worth a listen."
+In a mixed review by Michael Smith of Renowned for Sound, he remarked, "while the fluffy synthpop style that dominates the album is endearing, it's a style that wears thin over the course of the album."
+Despite stating that the record is a "largely forgettable piece of work," he praised the track, "Good Enough" for its "tropical melodies and booming beats."
+Overall, he called the album a "far more mediocre release," that will "inevitably end up fading into the background with time."